Programming with Praat

 2. Getting the existing source code

-You obtain the Praat source code via www.praat.org, in a file with a name like praat5218_sources.tar.gz (depending on the Praat version), and unpack this by double-clicking (on old computers, use gunzip and tar xvf if Unix, or StuffIt® Expander if Macintosh, or Aladdin® Expander if Windows).
-The result will be a set of directories called kar, GSL, num, audio (with FLAC and mp3 in it), sys, dwsys, stat, fon, dwtools, LPC, FFNet, gram, artsynth, contrib, main, makefiles, and test, plus a makefile, a Codewarrior project for Windows, and an Xcode project for Macintosh.
+You obtain the Praat source code from GitHub (https://github.com/praat), in a file with a name like praat6399_sources.zip or praat6399_sources.tar.gz (depending on the Praat version), and unpack this by double-clicking.
+The result will be a set of directories called kar, melder, external (with clapack, gsl, glpk, flac, mp3, portaudio, espeak, vorbis and opusfile in it), sys, dwsys, stat, fon, dwtools, LPC, FFNet, gram, artsynth, EEG, main, makefiles, test, dwtest, and generate, plus a makefile and Xcode project for macOS and a README.md file.

-You can edit main/main_Praat.cpp.
-This example shows you how to create a very simple program with all the functionality of the Praat program, and a single bit more:
+To start extending Praat’s functionality, you can edit main/main_Praat.cpp.
+This example shows you how to create a very simple program with all the functionality of the Praat program, and a single bit more (namely an additional command in the New menu):

 int main (int argc, char **argv) {